-Cardboard tubes, Craft sticks, Disposable cups (paper, plastic, Glue, Markers, Paper (white, construction, cardstock), Plastic containers, small, Plastic spoons, Rubber bands, String or yarn, Tape
+- Cardboard tubes

+- · Craft sticks

+- Disposable cups

+- Glue

+- Markers

+- Paper (white, construction, cardstock)

+- · Rubber bands

+- String or yarn

+- Tape

+Did you know that your body has a built-in catapult that you use every day?
+Consider what happens when you throw a ball.
+When you bring your arm back, tension builds in the muscles, tendons, and ligaments that cross your shoulder.
+Hinged at the elbow, your forearm snaps forward to launch the ball.

+How to Use This Activity
-- Make copies of the Student Instructions so that each student has their own copy to reference during the wholegroup activity. - Gather the materials and decide how you'll distribute them to the group.
-Consider setting up a materials table in an accessible area of the room where students can take what they need.

-4 Find photos on the Internet of nonelectronic arcade games that require skill to throw an object at a target.
+- 1 Review these Leader Notes.
+Then decide how to group students to complete the activity.
+This challenge is great fun for students working in pairs, if possible.
+They can collaborate, discuss their design, and enjoy testing together. - 2 Watch the Score!
+Challenge Video showing students Miranda and Star doing the activity.
+Think about how you will use it.
+You can show the whole 6-minute video to help spark ideas, or show the introduction, pause the video to do the activity, and watch the rest after the activity. - 3 Make copies of the Student Instructions so that each student has their own copy to reference during the whole-group activity. - 4 Gather the materials and decide how you'll distribute them.
+Consider setting up a materials table in an accessible area of the room where students can take what they need. - 5 Find photos on the Internet of nonelectronic arcade games that require skill to throw an object at a target.
 Some examples include Skee-Ball, cornhole, Down the Clown, or a basketball-shooting game.